Propsowicz/Chess-Masterclass/README.md

 Application has been created to learn new technologies and web development tools - the plan was to learn React, authentication system (JWT), payment systems, code testing (unit and integration) and hosting application on web.

-Here is link to live page (it can take some time to render webpage) [Chess Masterclass](https://chess-masterclass.onrender.com).
+Here is link to live page (it can take some time to load it) [Chess Masterclass](https://chess-masterclass.onrender.com).

 ## Table of content